finaleplugin properties

 NoStore (boolean)

 If this is set to true, the script will run in “sandbox mode”.
 After the script has run, any saves made to Finale’s database are automatically rolled back, so such a script will never do any permanent edits to a document.
-This might be useful for example when creatin diagnostic scripts, or during development to check that the script syntax will work.
-Example:
+This might be useful for example when creating diagnostic scripts, or during development to check that the script syntax will work.

 finaleplugin.NoStore = true